An electrocardiogram records the electrical activity of the heart, providing crucial insights into heart rate, rhythm, and potential abnormalities.

 13. What is excitability?

-It is the ability of a cardiac cell to reach its threshold potential and respond to a stimulus.
+The ability of cardiac cells to reach their threshold potential and respond to a stimulus.

 14. What is the normal P-R interval?